-Ana Navas-Acien is associate professor in the Department of Environmental Health Sciences at the Johns Hopkins Bloomberg School of Public Health.
-She is a physician-epidemiologist with a specialty in preventive medicine and public health.
-Her research interests are in the cardiovascular effects and diabetes related to chronic exposure to arsenic in drinking water and food.
-She is currently the principal investigator of a large prospective cohort study of arsenic exposure and metabolism in Native American communities.
-Other research areas include the cardiometabolic and renal effects of cadmium and lead, and characterizing secondhand smoke exposure in indoor public places.
+Ana Navas-Acien is associate professor in the Department of Environmental Health Sciences of the Johns Hopkins Bloomberg School of Public Health.
+She is a physician?epidemiologist with a specialty in preventive medicine and public health.
+Her research interests are in cardiovascular effects and diabetes related to chronic exposure to arsenic in drinking water and food.
+She is currently the principal investigator in a large prospective cohort study of arsenic exposure and metabolism in American Indian communities.
+Other research interests include the cardiometabolic and renal effects of cadmium and lead and characterization of secondhand-smoke exposure in indoor public places.
+Her work for the National Academies of Sciences, Engineering, and Medicine includes past service on the Committee on Science for EPA?s Future and current service on the Committee on Emerging Science for Environmental Health Decisions.
 Dr. Navas-Acien received her MD from the University of Granada School of Medicine in Spain, her MPH from the National School of Health in Madrid, and her PhD in epidemiology from the Johns Hopkins University Bloomberg School of Public Health.
-She was a member of the NRC Committee on Science for EPA?s Future, and currently serves on the Committee on Emerging Science for Environmental Health Decisions.

 Dr. Marie E. Vahter

-Marie E. Vahter is professor at the Institute of Environmental Medicine at the Karolinska Institute in Sweden, and is head of the institute?s Unit of Metals and Health.
-Her research interests are in the human health effects and associated mechanisms of arsenic, cadmium, and lead, and in factors that influence susceptibility to these metals, such as metabolism, genetic predisposition, and nutrition.
-Recent work focuses on early-life metals exposure.
+Marie E. Vahter is professor at the Institute of Environmental Medicine of the Karolinska Institutet in Sweden and head of the institute?s Unit of Metals and Health.
+Her research interests are in the human health effects and associated mechanisms of arsenic, cadmium, and lead and in factors that influence susceptibility to these metals, such as metabolism, genetic predisposition, and nutrition.
+Her recent work focuses on early-life metal exposure.
 She has also been involved in health risk assessments for a variety of metals throughout her career.
-Dr. Vahter received her PhD in toxicology from the Karolinska Institute.
-She was a member of the two NRC Committees on Arsenic in Drinking Water.
+Dr. Vahter received her PhD in toxicology from the Karolinska Institutet.